 You can also regard approval as obeying the same one-person-one-vote principle as plurality voting as follows: only one of your votes gets used: the one indicating your approval (or disapproval) of whoever wins the election.

 Although AV encourages sincere voting, it does not altogether eliminate strategic calculations.
 Because approval of a less-preferred candidate can hurt a more-preferred approved candidate, the voter is still faced with the decision of where to draw the line between acceptable and nonacceptable candidates.
-A rational voter will vote for a second choice if his or her first choice appears to be a long shot – as indicated, for example, by polls – but the voter's calculus and its effects on outcomes is not yet well understood either for AV or especially for more complicated voting procedures.
+A rational voter will vote for a second choice if his or her first choice appears to be a long shot – as indicated, for example, by polls – but the voter's calculus and its effects on outcomes is not yet entirely understood either for AV or especially for more complicated voting procedures.